 This is possible because $|R_n| =\oo(n^5)$.
-In the proof of \Lr{trans R} we utilised the finite area of $\DD$ to derive a contradiction.
-However the area of the plane is infinite.
-For this reason we will construct a family of bounded domains $(D_n)$ with the property that $P_u$ is contained in $D_n$ for every $u\in R''_n$.
+In the proof of \Lr{trans R}, we utilised the finite area of $\DD$ to derive a contradiction.
+However, the area of the plane is infinite.
+For this reason, we will construct a family of bounded domains $(D_n)$ with the property that $P_u$ is contained in $D_n$ for most $u\in R''_n$.

 Let $u_n$ be the vertex of $R''_n$ that attains the greatest graph distance from $o$.
 We claim that $G_n:=G_{u_n}$ contains a cycle that surrounds $o$.
 Indeed, assuming that $G_n$ does not contain any such cycle, we obtain that $o$ lies in $G_n$.
-Moreover, any graph $G_u$ separates $o$ from infinity, and for any two distinct elements $u,v\in R''_n$, the subgraphs $G_u,G_v$ are vertex disjoint, as mentioned in the proof of \Lr{trans R}.
-Thus for any other $u\in R''_n$, $G_u$ has to contain some vertex $v$ of $R$ such that $d(v,o)>d(u_n,o)$, which is a contradiction.
+Consider now some $u\in R''_n$ other than $u_n$.
+Then $G_u$ is vertex disjoint from $G_n$, as mentioned in the proof of \Lr{trans R}.
+As $G_u$ separates $o$ from infinity, $G_n$ must lie in a bounded face of $G_u$.
+This implies that $d(u,o)>d(u_n,o)$, which is a contradiction.
 Hence $G_n$ contains a cycle $C_n$ that surrounds $o$.